District Accountability Banner Image

 Texas Consolidated School Rating Report

-• State academic accountability ratings and distinction designations for 2012–13, 2013–14, 2014–15, and 2015–16;
+• State academic accountability ratings and distinction designations for 2012–13, 2013–14, 2014–15, 2015–16, and 2016–17

-• State financial accountability ratings reported in School Financial Integrity Rating System of Texas (School FIRST) for 2012–13, 2013–14, 2014–15, and 2015–16; and
+• State financial accountability ratings reported in School Financial Integrity Rating System of Texas (School FIRST) for 2012–13, 2013–14, 2014–15, 2015–16, and 2016–17

-• Locally assigned Community and Student Engagement ratings and statutory compliance statuses for 2013–14, 2014–15, and 2015–16.
+• Locally assigned Community and Student Engagement ratings and statutory compliance statuses for 2013–14, 2014–15, 2015–16, and 2016–17

 Financial Integrity Rating System of Texas

 The Financial Integrity Rating System of Texas (Schools FIRST) is administered by the Texas Education Agency and calculated on information submitted to TEA via the district's Public Education Information Management System (PEIMS) submission each year.
 The Schools FIRST accountability rating system assigns one of four financial accountability ratings to Texas school districts, with the highest being “Superior Achievement,” followed by “Above-Standard Achievement,” “Standard Achievement” and “Substandard Achievement.”
-For the 13th year in a row, the San Angelo Independent School District has earned a rating of “Superior Achievement” with a perfect score on the rating criteria.

 School Report Cards